All Episodes

 Who is Hillary's constituency?

-Hillary's constituency is, you know, fat Saudi Sheikhs who are prepared to give her husband tons of money to give a speech.
+Hillary's constituency is, you know, fat Saudi sheikhs who are prepared to give her husband tons of money to give a speech.

-Hillary isn't anybody except uh an entitlement uh candidate.
+Hillary isn't anybody except an entitlement candidate.

-Uh but uh Hillary uh is going nowhere.
+But Hillary is going nowhere.

-And it it's not even the email scandals.
+And it's not even the email scandals.

-I mean, I think in a strange way, the email scandal is a distraction from the fact that Hillary would be an awful candidate even if there was nothing going on.
+I mean, I think, in a strange way, the email scandal is a distraction from the fact that Hillary would be an awful candidate, even if there was nothing going on.

 And they're frantic to shore her up now.

-So on the one hand, the Oppo research guys are saying, well, you know, they're doing this warning thing to Joe Biden, well, you get in the race, we're gonna bring up some of your early abortion votes.
+So on the one hand, the Oppo research guys are saying, well, you know, they're doing this warning thing to Joe Biden.

-Uh he voted to repeal Roe v.
+He voted to repeal Roe v.
+Wade in 1982, Joe Biden.

 That's a third of a century ago.